Hotspur1997/AI_Algorithms/README.md

 that I wrote during my time at National University of Singapore

 # CS3243
--A* Search on 8puzzle
+1. A* Search on 8puzzle
--Breadth First Search on 8puzzle
+2. Breadth First Search on 8puzzle
--Iterative Deepening Search on 8 puzzle
+3. Iterative Deepening Search on 8 puzzle
--Sudoku Solver using Backtracking and AC-3 as a Constraint Search Problem -Bayesian Network Constructor and Solver
+4. Sudoku Solver using Backtracking and AC-3 as a Constraint Search Problem
+5. Bayesian Network Constructor and Solver